Health Canada’s Forward Regulatory Plan: 2024-2026

 We identified this regulatory initiative in the Health and Biosciences Sector Regulatory Review Roadmap.
 It is also associated with Health Canada's Regulatory Stock Review Plan.

-Note: For regulatory consistency, Phase 1 amendments to the Food and Drug Regulations will happen at the same time as Phase 1 amendments to the Medical Devices Regulations.
+Note: For regulatory consistency, Phase 1 amendments to the Food and Drug Regulations happened at the same time as Phase 1 amendments to the Medical Devices Regulations.
 This is part of the Modernizing the Medical Device Establishment Licensing (MDEL) Framework initiative.

 Regulatory cooperation efforts (domestic and international):

-The amendments for finished product testing will allow importers and distributors to rely on the results from release testing conducted by the foreign fabricator.
-They will be more closely aligned with advanced therapeutic product frameworks in the U.S. and European Union.
+The amendments for finished product testing allow importers and distributors to rely on the results from release testing conducted by the foreign fabricator.
+They are more closely aligned with advanced therapeutic product frameworks in the U.S. and European Union.

-Phase 2 amendments would reduce regulatory burden on industry by leveraging partnerships with international regulators.
+Phase 2 amendments would reduce the regulatory burden on industry by leveraging partnerships with international regulators.

 Potential impacts: